QUANTiNO 48VOLT

 nanoFlowcell compact – briefcase-size version of the flow cell in the QUANTiNO 48VOLT

-The QUANTiNO is the only road-legal electric vehicle with a low-voltage drive system (48 volts), making it the electric vehicle with the highest possible functional safety.
-Its nanoFlowcell drive also makes it the most environmentally attractive electric vehicle.
-By dispensing with the supercaps, the nanoFlowcell low-voltage drive system has been slimmed down to the degree that the weight and production-cost benefits now make the QUANTiNO the most efficient EV concept from an economic standpoint, too.
+The QUANTiNO is the only road-legal electric vehicle using a 48-volt low-voltage drive system — making it the electric vehicle with the highest achievable functional safety.
+Its nanoFlowcell drive also renders it among the most environmentally favourable EVs.
+By eliminating supercaps, the nanoFlowcell low-voltage drive system is streamlined — yielding weight and production cost benefits that now make the QUANTiNO the most efficient EV concept from an economic viewpoint as well.

-In terms of effectiveness and efficiency, the nanoFlowcell low-voltage drive system is now overtaking today's internal combustion engines and battery-electric drive systems and is proving itself as a forward-looking approach for the technical design of modern electric vehicles.
+In terms of performance and efficiency, the nanoFlowcell low-voltage drive system is now surpassing conventional internal combustion engines and battery-electric drive systems.
+It is proving itself as a forward-looking paradigm for the technical architecture of future electric vehicles.

 nanoFlowcell - QUANTiNO 48VOLT testdrive Interlaken